MicrosoftDocs/AdaptiveCards/AdaptiveCards/rendering-cards/getting-started.md

 ### Customize per-element rendering

 Each SDK allows you to override the rendering of any element, or even add support for entirely new elements that you define.
 For example, you can change the `Input.Date` renderer to emit your own custom control while still retaining the rest of the output of the renderer.
-Or you can add support for a custom `Rating` element to you define.
+Or you can add support for a custom `Rating` element that you define.